SOFT2020-Test/Assignment-2/README.md

 ### Mockito or EasyMock
 1. **Simlarities**
 Mockito allow the same level verification as EasyMock.
-They are essentially the same mocking framework, but EasyMock is built in a way that makes it easier to setup tests, however
+They are essentially the same mocking framework, but EasyMock is built in a way that makes it easier to setup tests.

 2. **Differences**